 01Pay the entire past due balance.

 You can get your account back on track the quickest by making a lump-sum payment to cover the entire past due balance.
-Unfortunately, the further behind you are, the more your minimum payment will be because of the late fees and interest that have been added to your account.
-Still, this is the easiest way to keep your account from being permanently charged-off and sent to a collection agency.
+The further behind you are, the more your minimum payment will be because of the late fees and interest that have been added to your account.
+This is the easiest way to keep your account from being permanently charged-off and sent to a collection agency.

 Sometimes your past due balance is too big to pay all at once.
 Talk to your creditor about spreading the past due balance over two or three months.
 That way, you can catch up over time.
 Even if your creditor won't formally agree to a plan to get you caught up, you can still send in the extra payments.
 Send as much as you can until you're all caught up.